 In 2009 my Dad bought himself a DSLR camera.
 I think it was an Olympus e-420.
 I used to take some pictures with my little Digital camera before that…on vacations and family meetings but nothing really conceptual.
 When my Dad got it, he didn’t really take pictures with it.
 I asked him if I could snap some pictures with it and I instantly fell in love with the camera.
 I remember being so fascinated with this little machine and the pictures it produces.
 That was when I fell in love with photography for the first time!

 What you have to know is that I don’t plan my pictures with Me as the Model in mind.
 I always plan them with a certain kind of person.
 Can be a friend, family member or person I don’t even know.
 I just don’t like to keep my ideas back in some area of my brain.
 I want them to come alive as soon as possible.
 That was the first reason why I started taking self-portraits.
 I just didn’t have anyone to model for me.

-I don’t hate them at all.
+Text-align: left;”>I don’t hate them at all.
 I think taking them helped me in a lot of ways !
 Taking this amount of self-portraits over the period of three years made me a little bit more aware of certain things.
 Also I think it is kind of relaxing taking self portraits.
-I know how I want my pose and face to look and I don’t have to explain it to someone.
+I know how I want my pose and Face to look and I don’t have to explain it to someone.
 Still I want to move away from the self-portraits and try to work more with models!